How to create training videos in 3 steps

 Now, let’s give the Renderforest AI a shot and learn how to create training videos using artificial intelligence.
 Once again, we’ll be using the same template, but this time, we will pick the AI flow.

-Here, there are two flows you can choose from: to turn your idea into a video or to turn your existing script into a video.
-If you already have your script, go ahead and choose the second option.
-If not, then just type out the main concept of your training video into the software and let it come up with a training video script for you!
-We’ve kept it simple and just wrote the main keyword of our video, but you can go into more detail and describe the tone of voice, speaker, and look and feel of the video you have in mind.
+This is where you provide your concept for the video.
+If you already have a script, go ahead and type it out.
+If not, then just enter the main idea of your training video, and the software will take it from there!
+You can go into more detail and describe the tone of voice, speaker, and look and feel of the video you have in mind.

 Generated video